yona-lang/homepage/docs/syntax.md

 factorial 5
 ```

-Since Yatta is a strictly evaluated language, meaning that arguments are evaluated before calling the function (as opposed to a lazy language, where arguments are only evaluated when actually used by the called function), there is one situation to be careful about and that is passing lambda functions of zero arguments as arguments to functions.
+Since Yona is a strictly evaluated language, meaning that arguments are evaluated before calling the function (as opposed to a lazy language, where arguments are only evaluated when actually used by the called function), there is one situation to be careful about and that is passing lambda functions of zero arguments as arguments to functions.
 This would be evaluated before actually calling the function.
 If there are no side-effects happening in the lambda, it might be perfectly fine, however if the lambda must be passed as a lambda, it needs to be wrapped into another lambda at the call-site, such as for example:

 ```bash
 let